hq-af/hqOsu/README.md

 Important :

 - Only works on osu!stable latest version
-- Run your game in windowed or borderless mode
 - Set your keys to "Q" and "W" or configure "relax.cfg" (created upon launch)